SysAdminDay/SysAdminDay.github.io/2026/VTE/index.md

 + Linux Corner
 + Pokémon Trainer Meetup: Let's Celebrate the 10th Anniversary of Pokémon GO

+## Special Gift
++ SecAI+ Courseware
+	+ 5 accounts will be given to the first 5 people who arrive
+	+ 10 more accounts will be given away in a lucky draw during the event

 ---

 * SysAdminDay 2025, [Live in Vientiane](/2025/VTE)